rikonaka/pcapture-rs/README.md

 fn main() {
     let path = "test.pcapng";
     let pbo = PcapByteOrder::WiresharkDefault;
-    /// Building filters is very simple and easy to understand.
+    // Building filters is very simple and easy to understand.
-    /// And support protocol filtering.
+    // And support protocol filtering.
     let filter = "tcp and (ip=192.168.1.1 and port=80)";
-    /// Only support this bracket '(' in expression, but 'AND' and 'OR' support both uppercase and lowercase.
+    // Only support this bracket '(' in expression, but 'AND' and 'OR' support both uppercase and lowercase.
-    /// More examples:
+    // More examples:
     // let filter = "tcp and (ip=192.168.1.1 or port=80)";
     // let filter = "icmp and ip=192.168.1.1";
     // let filter = "!icmp and ip=192.168.1.1"; // ! means not include any icmp packet
     // let filter = "icmp and ip!=192.168.1.1"; // != means not include any packet which addr is 192.168.1.1
-    /// Other valid values:
+    // Other valid values:
-    /// [mac, srcmac, dstmac, ip, addr, srcip, srcaddr, dstip, dstaddr, port, srcport, dstport]
+    // [mac, srcmac, dstmac, ip, addr, srcip, srcaddr, dstip, dstaddr, port, srcport, dstport]
-    /// Note: the expression ip=192.168.1.1 is equal to addr=192.168.1.1
+    // Note: the expression ip=192.168.1.1 is equal to addr=192.168.1.1

-    /// You can use the following code to print all supported protocols.
+    // You can use the following code to print all supported protocols.
     // use pcapture::filter;
     // let valid_procotol = filter::valid_protocol();
     // println!("{:?}", valid_procotol);

-    let mut cap = Capture::new("ens33");
+    let mut cap = Capture::new("ens33").unwrap();
-    cap.filter(filter);
+    cap.filter(filter).unwrap();
     let mut pcapng = cap.gen_pcapng_header(pbo).unwrap();

     for _ in 0..5 {
         let block = cap.next_as_pcapng().unwrap();
         pcapng.append(block);
     }
-    /// write all capture data to test.pcapng pcapng.write_all(path).unwrap();
+    // write all capture data to test.pcapng pcapng.write_all(path).unwrap();
 }
 ```